vazhnov/Kodi_database_cleaner/docs.rst

 has finished it's own cleaning.
 This cleans the other tables in the database that the add-on doesn't touch.
 It is recommended that this setting is left enabled at all times.

--Run clean library 2-6 times
-* Kodi will sometimes require multiple passes to clean all the paths that it can potentially clean (This is because of "cascading" effects of removing invalid files, invalid paths and invalid parent paths).
+D) Run clean library 2-6 times - Kodi sometimes requires multiple passes to clean all the paths that it can potentially clean (This is because of "cascading" effects of removing invalid files, invalid paths and invalid parent paths).
 When enabled, this option will run Clean Library a number of additional times, from 2-6, until there are